 Electronic Paper Submission: January 14 - June 15, 2021

 All papers must be submitted electronically and uploaded to your profile on www.ncurproceedings.org.

-Students ONLY: Please send an email to email@example.com with your intent to submit a paper before June 15.
-This will generate an auto email to you with a username and PIN with instructions on how to upload your paper.
+Students ONLY: You will receive a "Call For Papers" email from our office around January 25.
+In the email "Call For Papers" there will be a google form link that must be completed with your intent to submit a paper before June 15.
+This will generate an auto email to you with a username and PIN to create a "My Profile" on the NCUR Proceedings link.
 The link to the Proceedings site is: www.ncurproceedings.org

 Beginning with the 2012 NCUR Proceedings, we will no longer publish a CD of the conference Proceedings.
 We are now publishing to a open access online format.
 Before we publish an abstract or article on line we will obtain permission from the author.

 Publication release date will be approximately November 2021.

 Payment information for past copies of the Proceedings 2011 - 2000

 - Make Checks Payble to: NCUR Proceedings

 - Mail Payment to: